Microsoft/azure-docs.pt-pt/articles/virtual-machines/linux/image-builder-json.md

 ## <a name="location"></a>Localização

-A localização é a região onde será criada a imagem personalizada.
-Para a pré-visualização do Image Builder, são suportadas as seguintes regiões:
+A localização é a região onde a imagem personalizada será criada.
+Para a pré-visualização do Construtor de Imagens, as seguintes regiões são apoiadas:

 - E.U.A.
 Leste
 - E.U.A.
 Leste 2